IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 Schematic Capture
 =================

+.. sidebar:: Shortcuts VS UI Menus

+    Feel free to use the interface menus to learn about what functionalities are at your disposal, or even to do this entire first lab.
+However, we recommend learning how to use the keyboard shortcuts, as doing so will speed up your work in future projects considerably.
+Also, you'll look much cooler.

 #.
 Open the 'Schematic layout editor' aka the 'Eeschema' app (1st from the left).

 #.
 We want to add components to build this:

    .. image:: led-sensor.png

 #.
+Press 'a' to bring up the parts Symbol library (or click the little op-amp
+   in your right side-bar, then click anywhere in the schematic).
+   In the filter bar, type 'LMC6482' to find the component.
-Press 'a' and search for 'LMC6482'.
-Open the drop-down and select 'Unit
+   Open the drop-down and select 'Unit A'.
-   A'.
 Place the unit on the schematic.
    Repeat with 'Unit B' and 'Unit C'.
    Place 'Unit C' only once.
 Press 'ESC' to exit insert mode.

 #.
 Flip Unit A vertically.
 Right click Unit A of the op amp and Orientation
    → Mirror across X axis.

+    .. hint:: Shortcut-Zhortcut

+        Go to Help -> List Hotkeys... or press Ctrl+F1 (Win) to open up KiCad's built-in keyboard shortcuts cheat sheet!

 #.
-Press 'a' and search for 'R'.
-Place 3 resistors as shown in the schematic.
+Open the part symbol browser search for 'R'.
+Place 3 resistors as
+   shown in the schematic.
    To rotate before placing, press 'r' before placing the component.

 #.
 Place a capacitor ('C') as shown.

 #.
-Place a LED ('LED') as shown.
+Place a LED part symbol ('LED') as shown.

 #.
-Place a potentiometer ('POT') as shown.
+Place a potentiometer part symbol ('POT') as shown.

 #.
-Place 4 voltage sources ('+3.3V') as shown.
+Place 4 voltage sources labels ('+3.3V') as shown.

    For this step it may be easier to duplicate a component instead of adding multiple of the same component.
 To do this, hover your cursor over the component you want copied and press 'c'.

 #.
-Place 6 grounds ('GND') as shown.
+Place 6 ground power labels ('GND') as shown.

 #.
-Place a 1×3 connector ('CONN_01x03') as shown.
+Place a 1×3 connector part symbol ('CONN_01x03') as shown.

 #.
 Now we need to hook everything up with wires.
 Move your mouse to where you
    want to start a wire, press 'w', click around to snap wire, and click on